Fitting New Taps

 Checking for leaks

-It is important that your work is checked for leaks before you are completed (we have a guide for fixing leaky taps).
+It is important that your work is checked for leaks before you are completed.
 A good way of doing this is to use tissue paper wrapped around the joints and connections.
 If the paper gets wet at all, you may need to tighten the connection some more.

 Check all around the point where the tap meets the sink and bath for any areas where water may be seeping out.
 Run the taps for some time to check for any signs of problems.